marygracemoesta/R-User-Guide/Developing_on_Databricks/package_management.md

 [Databricks Container Services](https://docs.databricks.com/clusters/custom-containers.html) (DCS) lets you specify a Docker image to run across your cluster.
 This can be built off of the base Databricks Runtime image, or it can be entirely customized to your specifications.
 DCS will give you the ultimate control and flexibility when it comes to locking down packages and their versions in an execution environment.

-Here is an example R Dockerfile pulled from [the official git repo for DCS](https://github.com/databricks/containers) that grabs the latest version of R from RStudio:
+Here is an example R Dockerfile pulled from [the official git repo for DCS](https://github.com/databricks/containers) that grabs the latest version of R from RStudio and also installs RStudio Server:

 ```
 FROM databricksruntime/minimal:latest